electron/electron/docs/api/net.md

 By the way, it is almost identical to how you would normally use the [HTTP](https://nodejs.org/api/http.html)/[HTTPS](https://nodejs.org/api/https.html) modules of Node.js

+The `net` API can be used only after the application emits the `ready` event.
+Trying to use the module before the `ready` event will throw an error.

 ## Methods